-An important piece of implicit information here is that because the people he was speaking to did not repent, they would be judged more severely than the people of Tyre and Sidon would be judged.
+An important piece of implicit information here is that the people he was speaking to would be judged more severely than the people of Tyre and Sidon would be judged because they did not repent.

 Why do your disciples violate the traditions of the elders?
 For they do not wash their hands when they eat.
-(Matthew 15:2 ULB)
+(Matthew 15:2 ULT)